Vbitz/Engine2D/TaskList.md

 		- Most of these will be removed with the shift away from the old binding models
 	- Add support for other Engines
 		- LuaJit
+			- Likely to become a included by default platform
 		- Python
+		- Java ??
+			- Useful for android maybe
 		- C# ??
 			- With Microsoft's recent changes this could be done with their API
 - Networking